szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 | O0 | 2071273 | 42319216 | 20 |
 | O2 | 1994 | 17901105 | 8977 |

-Single thread with mutex beat lock-free with CAS (in one thread) by nine thousand times.
+Single thread with mutex beats lock-free with CAS (in one thread) by nine thousand times.

 We can conclude that the lock-free code runs in parallel with one hundred threads in a 100-CPU-cores super machine will lose the performance battle.